SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'The commemorative edition of the program booklet is available for digital download in a pages view or spreads view.
-Large-print, high contrast programs are coming soon!'
+            text: 'Pick the version best for you: Our special commemorative edition in a pages view or spreads view, or our large-print, high contrast, accessible program.'
       -
         type: set
         attrs: